webtor-io/embed-sdk-js/README.md

 poster     | Url to the poster image on         | Callback-function to capture player events subtitles  | Array of subtitles.
-Every subtitle **MUST** include `srclang`, `label`, `src`
+Every subtitle **MUST** include `srclang`, `label`, `src` width      | Width of an iframe (might be any css width value: 800px, 100%, etc...
+800px by default)

 ## Player events
 Name            | Description